section-engineering-education/engineering-education/content/articles/html-client-for-web-services-using-dhtml-behavior/index.md

 ![Update of the employeeid created](engineering-education/html-client-for-web-services-using-dhtml-behavior./employeeid.jpg)

 #### Step six
-The test Employees will return all of the employees that were stored in the database.
+The test employees will return all of the employees that were stored in the database.
 EmployeeId 2 will be deleted from the database if we test the DeleteEmployee operation from SoapUI.

 ![When we delete the employeeid created](engineering-education/html-client-for-web-services-using-dhtml-behavior./delete.jpg)

 #### Step seven
-Finally, if we put our validation for the required fields, first and last names, to the test.
-To generate this situation, we will try to leave firstName and LastName empty in my post-operation, as shown below, which would result in the message `The request is invalid` and our validation message for first and last name that we wrote in our model.
+Finally, we put our validation for the required fields, first and last names, to the test.
+To generate this situation, we will leave firstName and LastName empty in my post-operation, as shown below.
+Which would result in the message `The request is invalid` and our validation message for first and last name that we wrote in our model.

 ![Throw of validation message](engineering-education/html-client-for-web-services-using-dhtml-behavior./invalid.jpg)

 We have shown how SoapUI can be employed to put any kind of object to test any operation.
-It is simple to test web services or web AIPs using SoapUI, which includes capabilities like load testing, performance testing, regression testing, and function testing.
+It is simple to test web services or web API's using SoapUI.
+Which includes capabilities like load testing, performance testing, regression testing, and function testing.

 The free version may be readily downloaded and used to test the Restful service.

 ### Conclusion
-In this tutorial, we have discussed about how WebServices allow software applications to communicate and exchange data with one another.
-To establish a WebService, two popular protocols are SOAP and REST.
+In this tutorial, we have discussed how Web services allow software applications to communicate and exchange data.
+To establish a Web service, two popular protocols are SOAP and REST.

 SOAP allows data to be exchanged using XML.
-For WebServices API Testing, REST supports XML or data interchange via a simple URL.
+For Web services API Testing, REST supports XML or data interchange via a simple URL.
 WSDL is an XML language that is used for describing the services provided by a web service and SOAP is defined by WSDL.

-We have also learnt how we can use WebService test automation solutions.
+We have also learnt how we can use Web service test automation solutions.
 Like, SoapUI to test Web Services Automation Testing efforts.

 ---
 Peer Review Contributions by: [Dawe-Daniel](/engineering-education/authors/dawe-daniel/)